This post is part of the gRPC: the good and the bad series.

 gRPC, the high-performance RPC framework, has been super successful (if you work for Google) and has drastically changed the way we all deploy APIs (if you work for Google). gRPC and protobuf is an extremely performant contract-focused framework with extremely wide language support.
 But it’s not without its downsides.
-Making a RPC framework that requires code generation and support in many programming languages is sure to get some things wrong.
+Making an RPC framework that requires code generation and support in many programming languages is sure to get some things wrong.
 As gRPC approaches a decade of usage, it is important to reflect on what could have been better.

 Learning Curve

-Let’s start out extremely nit picky.
+Let’s start out extremely nit-picky.
 So-called unary RPCs are calls where the client sends a single request to the server and gets a single response back.
 Why does gRPC have to use such a non-standard term for this that only mathematicians have an intuitive understanding of?
 I have to explain the term every time I use it.
 And I’m a little tired of it.

 Speaking of unary RPCs, the implementation is more complicated than it needs to be.
 While gRPC’s streaming capabilities are powerful, they have introduced complexity for simple RPC calls that don’t require streaming.
 This hurts the ability to inspect gRPC calls because now there is framing on every unary RPC which only makes sense for streaming.
 Protobuf encoding is complicated enough so let’s not add extra gRPC framing where it isn’t needed.
 Also, it doesn’t pass my “send a friend a cURL example” test for any web API.
 It’s just super annoying to explain to someone how to use gRPC.
 I’ve said “okay, but is server reflection enabled?” so many times.
 I’m just tired of it.

 This complexity also bleeds into the tooling with the mandatory code generation step.
 This can be a hurdle, especially for dynamic languages where runtime flexibility is valued.
 Additionally, some developers might be hesitant to adopt a technology that necessitates an extra build step.
-We already need 20 build steps for modern web development, it’s sometimes hard to justify one more.
+We already need 20 build steps for modern web development, so it’s sometimes hard to justify one more.

-Compatability with the Web
+Compatibility with the Web

 The reliance on HTTP/2 initially limited gRPC’s reach, as not all platforms and browsers fully supported it.
 This has improved over time, but it still poses a challenge in some environments.
 But even with HTTP/2 support, browsers have avoided adding a way to process HTTP trailers so browsers today still cannot use “original” gRPC. gRPC-Web has acted as a plaster for this issue by avoiding the use of trailers, but it often requires “extra stuff” like running a proxy that supports gRPC-Web.
 Which is annoying.